 - Rarely, metformin may cause an acid health problem (lactic acidosis).
 The risk is higher in people who have kidney problems, liver problems, heart failure, use alcohol, or take other drugs like topiramate.
 The risk is also higher in older people (65 or older) and in people who are having surgery, an exam or test with contrast, or other procedures.
 If lactic acidosis happens, it can lead to other health problems and can be deadly.
 Kidney tests may be done while taking this drug.

 - Do not give this drug to your child if your child has a very bad infection, low oxygen, or a lot of fluid loss.

-- Call your doctor right away if you have signs of too much lactic acid in the blood (lactic acidosis) like fast breathing, fast heartbeat, a heartbeat that does not feel normal, very bad upset stomach or throwing up, feeling very sleepy, shortness of breath, feeling very tired or weak, very bad dizziness, feeling cold, or muscle pain or cramps.
+- Call the doctor right away if your child has signs of too much lactic acid in the blood (lactic acidosis) like fast breathing, fast heartbeat, a heartbeat that does not feel normal, very bad upset stomach or throwing up, feeling very sleepy, shortness of breath, feeling very tired or weak, very bad dizziness, feeling cold, or muscle pain or cramps.